 Conferences between parents of students in our Preschool programs and the Program Coordinator can occur at the parent's request.
 Preschool staff can work with the parent around their schedule for a time that is convenient for the family.
-During the Conference, Preschool Staff will share your child's work, discuss behavior concerns/progress, share your child's journal as well as their developmental growth.
+During the Conference, Preschool Staff will share your child's work, discuss behavior concerns/progress, and share your child's progress and developmental growth.

 Volunteers [back to top]

 We appreciate and encourage parents and community members to volunteer.
 Volunteers who are not the parent/guardian of a program participant and who are not under the direct supervision of a certificated employee are required to obtain fingerprint clearance (ARS 15-512).
 Arizona Department of Health Services licensed programs require volunteers be at least 16 years old, obtain a negative tuberculosis test, and not be left unsupervised with students.
-Kyrene School District will incur all related costs of fingerprinting.
 If a volunteer has a DPS clearance card, a copy of the card must be provided to the District prior to volunteering.

 Late Pick-Up [back to top]

 Students must be picked up at the end of the scheduled program.
 A family account may be charged up to $5/minute per student and/or the student may be withdrawn from the program when a student is not picked up by the program’s end time.
 Staff will contact parents and authorized emergency contacts if a student remains at a program after the program’s end time.
 If contact cannot be made with parents or other authorized emergency contacts one hour after the program’s end time, the police will be contacted for assistance.